-This is the first set of financial statements prepared by IOGF in accordance with accounting standards issued by the Financial Reporting Council, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("FRS 102") as modified by the Statement of Recommended Practice "Accounting and Reporting by Charities" effective 1 January 2015.
-Previously the Foundation applied FRS 102 but did not apply the Statement of Recommended Practice "Accounting and Reporting by Charities."
-As a result of the adoption of the FRS 102 Charities SORP in the current period there were no change in accounting policies required so as to ensure compliance with the Charities SORP.
+The financial statements are prepared by IOGF in accordance with accounting standards issued by the Financial Reporting Council, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("FRS 102") as modified by the Statement of Recommended Practice "Accounting and Reporting by Charities" effective 1 January 2015.
+In the current period there were no change in accounting policies.